draptik/ansible-centos-playbooks/README.md

 ansible-playbook site.yml
 ```

-This runs both the base system and Podman setup.
+This runs all roles: base system setup and Podman.

 ---